-One who practices nasal therapy in time according to the prescribed method, his eyes, nose and ears are not affected by any morbidity.
+One who practises nasal therapy in time according to the prescribed method, his eyes, nose and ears are not affected by any morbidity.
 His hair and head never become white or grey; he never experiences hair fall; those rather grow luxuriously.
 Diseases like torticollis, headache, facial paralysis, lock jaw, rhinitis, migraine and tremors of the head are cured thereby.
 Being nourished by inhalation, his veins, joints, ligaments and tendons of head and neck gain greater strength.
 His face becomes cheerful and plump; and his voice becomes sweet, stable and stertorous.
 All the sense organs become clear and attains considerable strength.
-Diseases relating to head and neck do not attack such a person.
-Even though, he might be growing old, old age does not affect his head (in the form of grey hair etc).
+Diseases relating to the head and neck do not attack such a person.
+Even though he might be growing old, old age does not affect his head (in the form of grey hair etc).

 Preparation of Anu taila

-Sandalwood, Aguru (Aquilaria agallocha Roxb), Patra – Cinnamomum tamala Nees and Eberum., Bark of Darvi (Sida cordifolia Linn), Prapaundarika (Nymphaea stellata), Sookshma Ela – cardamom, Vidanga (Emblia ribes), Bilva (Aegle marmelos), Utpala (Nymphaea alba), Hrivera (Pavonia odorata), Abhaya – Terminalia chebula, Usheera – (Vetiveria zizanioides), Vanya (Cyperus tenuiflorus), cinnamon, Musta (Cyperus rotundus), Sariva – Indian Sarsaparilla – Hemidesmus indicus, Sthira – Desmodium gangeticum, Jivanti – Lep, Prishnaparni – Uraria picta (Uraria Picta), Suradaru (Cedrus deodara), Shatavari (Asparagus racemosus), Harenu (Pisum sativum), Brihati – Solanum indicum , Vyaghri (Solanum xanthocarpum), Surabhi (Pluchea lanceolata), Padmakesara (Filaments of Nelumbo nucifera).
-These drugs should be boiled with hundred times of pure rain water (of the oil in quantity), till it is reduced to ten times of the oil (in quantity).
+Sandalwood, Aguru (Aquilaria agallocha Roxb), Patra – Cinnamomum tamala Nees and Eberum., Bark of Darvi (Sida cordifolia Linn), Prapaundarika (Nymphaea stellata), Sookshma Ela – cardamom, Vidanga (Embelia ribes), Bilva (Aegle marmelos), Utpala (Nymphaea alba), Hrivera (Pavonia odorata), Abhaya – Terminalia chebula, Usheera – (Vetiveria zizanioides), Vanya (Cyperus tenuiflorus), cinnamon, Musta (Cyperus rotundus), Sariva – Indian Sarsaparilla – Hemidesmus indicus, Sthira – Desmodium gangeticum, Jivanti – Lep, Prishnaparni – Uraria picta (Uraria Picta), Suradaru (Cedrus deodara), Shatavari (Asparagus racemosus), Harenu (Pisum sativum), Brihati – Solanum indicum , Vyaghri (Solanum xanthocarpum), Surabhi (Pluchea lanceolata), Padmakesara (Filaments of Nelumbo nucifera).
+These drugs should be boiled with hundred times of pure rainwater (of the oil in quantity), till it is reduced to ten times of the oil (in quantity).
 The oil should be boiled in that decoction for ten times.
-At the final (that is the tenth) stage of boiling, equal quantity of goat’s milk should be added to it.
+At the final (that is the tenth) stage of boiling, an equal quantity of goat’s milk should be added to it.
 This is the prescribed method for preparing Anu Taila which is useful for inhalation.
-The prescribed dosage of oil are half Pala or 24 ml (this is the quantity to be used in twenty-four hours).
+The prescribed dosage of oil is half Pala or 24 ml (this is the quantity to be used in twenty-four hours).

 Nasal drops administration

-After head massage with oil and sweating therapy, Anu Taila is to be administered into the nostril with the help of a cotton swab on alternate days- thrice daily- for seven days.
+After a head massage with oil and sweating therapy, Anu Taila is to be administered into the nostril with the help of a cotton swab on alternate days- thrice daily- for seven days.
 This is useful in alleviating all the Tridosha and gives strength to the sense organs.
 The benefit of this oil as envisaged above can be derived if it is used in proper time.
-The patient using it, should reside in a place which is neither too windy nor too warm, he should take wholesome food and have self-control.
+The patient using it should reside in a place which is neither too windy nor too warm, he should take wholesome food and have self-control.
 [63-70]